 The full authority of the Word of God

-The Word of God is without error.
-It works with the Spirit, to train Christians for every good work.
+The Word of God is without error in the original languages.
+The Bible works with the Spirit of God to train Christians for every good work.

 Radical dependence on the power of the Holy Spirit